Difference Between Realism and Naturalism

 Main Differences Between Realism and Naturalism

-2. Realism depicts the middle-class standard, whereas naturalism depicts the class below to those of the middle class.
+2. Realism depicts the middle-class standard, whereas naturalism depicts the class below those of the middle class.

 3. Realism portrays life as such, while naturalism portrays it along with different elements alongside biological species and environment.